7 Shi1 師

 Line 6, the position of the shrine where ancestral kings are worshiped, represents the regime (where feudalism takes place).
 Because of the great number of villains, the Shang dynasty collapsed.
 Hence the ancestral king of Zhou gave the order to never use villains.

-Commentary on the image: The ancestral king ordered (that those who had achieved greatly be offered posts of duke or clan leader); this way merit was recognized.
-Villains should not be employed, (as) they will definitely disturb the country.
+Commentary on the image: The ancestral king ordered that those who had achieved greatly be offered posts of duke or clan leader; this way merit was recognised.
+Villains should not be employed, as they will definitely disturb the country.

 Enlightenment through six six: to evaluate services and grant rewards accordingly.
 After victory, people who performed well during the war must be rewarded accordingly with government posts.
 However, villains can only be rewarded with money, not government posts as they will disrupt the country.
 When this line is activated, the hexagram appears as Meng (4), to dispel ignorance and illuminate intelligence.
 This signifies that rewards and punishments must be meted out with clarity.